 Effectively planning a timeframe for your renovation project

 You may be at the start of the research and planning process for your renovation project, but there is one aspect that often gets overlooked.
 Project timescales.
-Having an understanding of timeframes required for each stage is absolutely essential, and so important to guarantee the success of your project.
+Having a realistic understanding of timeframes required for each stage is absolutely essential, and so important to guarantee the success of your project.
+Jumping into a project naively and winging decisions as you go along is never a recipe for success, more likely it will lead to a lot of stress, regret and wasted money.

 Any renovation project, especially those which require an extension or building work, will take up a considerable amount of your time and energy.
 More importantly, it will inevitably create significant disruptions to your everyday life.